sarahyurick/dsc-crash-course/README.md

 ### Using the Database
 Now, we want the ability to store our data, and for this we need to use our `sqlite` database.
-Typically, the database access would be defined in another file, but for simplicity, we're going to handle the API requests and access the database in our controller.
+Typically, we would make another file to define the database access functions (often called the service layer), but for simplicity, we're going to handle both the API requests and access the database in our controller.

-Note: Although the queries are in SQLite syntax and are similar to most SQL database queries, the methods for creating, connecting, and querying those databases will vary depending on which one you choose. `db.run`, `db.all`, etc are not universal.
-If you decide to use a different database you'll need to reference the documentation for that tool.

 At the top of your `controller.js` file (after the router import) add the following code to create and connect to the database:
 ```js